 Think About This

-There are three general categories of management teams that companies fall under: Scrambling Teams, Old School Teams, and Ahead of the Curve Teams.
+There are three general categories of management teams that companies fall under Scrambling Teams, Old School Teams, and Ahead of Curve Teams.

-Successful leaders set themselves apart in the last category by focusing on their personal development, their personal growth, and their people.
+Successful leaders set themselves apart in the last category by focusing on their personal development, growth, and people.

 Take a Leadership Check-up

 If you have ideas that you feel like sharing that might be helpful to readers, share them in the comments section below.
 Thanks!

 Self-reflection and examination are crucial to leadership growth and success.
 You outline some great points to use in the reflection process.

 When I was able to run daily, I loved it as I could reflect and examine things I did during the day’s work and interaction with people, especially decision I had made about an employee.